How to Get a Remote Job if You've Never Worked Remotely

 Sr. Career Specialist at FlexJobs Explains How to Land a Remote Job

 Whether it's networking, your resume, or interviews, applying for a remote job isn't quite the same as applying for a traditional job.
-The best way to understand how to get a remote job is to get advice from those that know best.
-That's why I reached out to Brie Reynolds, Senior Career Specialist at FlexJobs, the award-winning site for telecommuting, flexible schedule, and freelance job listings.
-I interviewed Brie to get her insights on the remote work environment, and specifically how those without remote work experience can increase their odds of getting a remote job.
+The best way to understand how to get a remote job is to get advice from those who know best.
+That's why I reached out to Brie Reynolds, Senior Career Specialist at FlexJobs, the award-winning site for telecommuting, flexible schedules, and freelance job listings.
+I interviewed Brie to get her insights on the remote work environment, and specifically, how those without remote work experience can increase their odds of getting a remote job.

 Answer: Remote resumes are more or less the same as traditional resumes, with a few small but important exceptions.
 Job seekers should add mentions of any previous remote work experience to their resumes.
-That may be in their Summary of Qualifications, next to job titles [ie Director of Operations (remote position)], in job descriptions, or in their Technical Skills section (listing communication tools used for remote work, for example).
+That may be in their Summary of Qualifications, next to job titles [ie, Director of Operations (remote position)], in job descriptions, or in their Technical Skills section (listing communication tools used for remote work, for example).
+Want to make sure your resume hits the mark every time?
+Grab my FREE Resume Revamp Checklist.

 LinkedIn's Role in Landing a Remote Position